(Ph.D. Job Market Paper) Entrepreneurship and Economic Resilience After Violent Tornadoes

 Abstract: I investigate the impact of violent tornadoes on entrepreneurship activity in the U.S. on the ZIP code level.
 Combining data from National Weather Service (NWS) and the Startup Cartography Project (SCP), and employing an event study framework, I find that startup formation rate increases by around 20% immediately following a tornado, but gradually reverts within four years.
 However, there is no significant change in entrepreneurial quality during this period, although quality gradually increases in the long run.
 Further analysis reveals a strong correlation between U.S. Small Business Administration (SBA) disaster loan programs and startup formation.

-Under Review, The Annals of Regional Science
+Revised and Resubmitted, The Annals of Regional Science

-Attracting Remote Workers: Overview of Programs in the US (with Cynthia Rogers)
+Attracting Remote Workers: Overview of Programs in the US (With Cynthia Rogers)

 Abstract: This study offers valuable insights into the evolving landscape of workforce dynamics and economic development strategies in the wake of the COVID-19 pandemic.
 We provide an overview of Remote Worker Attraction (RWA) Programs in the United States focusing on well-documented programs.
 We highlight program heterogeneity regarding important features, including geographic level of delivery, funding sources, eligibility criteria, value, and other features.
 Remote work employment removes geographic access to employment from an individual's residential location decision within and across communities.
 We discuss how the emergence of remote work opportunities impacts interjurisdictional competition in the context of the Tiebout Hypothesis and yardstick competition.
 Our conclusions contribute to a deeper understanding of the landscape of RWAs and their potential to influence regional development and economic growth.